mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 addition, the server will not used again for routing for the duration of the session.

-Most imaginable reasons are related to replication lag but it could be possible that a slave fails to execute something because of some non-fatal, temporary failure while execution of same command succeeds in other backends.
+The most likely reasons are related to replication lag but it could be possible that a slave fails to execute something because of some non-fatal, temporary failure, while the execution of the same command succeeds in other backends.

 ## Authentication Related Limitations